 The modules that comprise the programme employ a diverse range of teaching including lectures, seminars, group and individual tutorials, and independent guided study.
 Students have the opportunity to develop and practice advanced oral and written communication through formative tasks such as presentation of preparatory reading, group problem-based learning tasks, group presentations and substantive assessment including essay, project report and poster presentation.

-Candidates should normally hold a first or second-class degree (upper or lower).
-Other applicants will also be considered if they can demonstrate, through some recent and relevant experience, that they have the ability to undertake the course.
+Applicants should normally hold, or be close to completing a first or second-class undergraduate degree in a social sciences or humanities subject.
+However, other applicants will be considered if they can demonstrate, through recent and relevant experience, that they have the ability to undertake the course.

-How to Apply
+Further information & How to Apply

 Next intake: September each year

-Telephone: +44 (0)29 2087 5178
+Telephone: +44 (0)29 2087 0284 / +44 (0)29 2087 5178